-We are satisfied that VDV is a valid metric for assessment of operational train vibration but not the only one.
-There are other ways to assess rail vibration as it is not uncommon that the VDV can be low yet complaints still arise regarding train vibration.
+We are satisfied that VDV is a valid metric for assessment of operational train vibration.
+In addition, there are other ways to assess rail vibration.
+It is not uncommon that VDV values can be low yet complaints still arise regarding train vibration.
 In our view, the NVIA should also have addressed intermittent vibration within occupied buildings in accordance with threshold curves such as those detailed in the superseded AS 2670.2:1990 and ISO 2631.2:2003 but is still included within ISO 10137:2008.

-When assessing rail vibration using ISO 10137:2008 a range of vibration curves (VC) applicable to assessment for different uses.
-For example, VC 1.4 is for residential uses at night, VC 2 for daytime residential use and VC 4 for commercial uses.
-This is consistent with the ASHRAE VC criteria used for assessment of sensitive equipment at affected sites in the NVIA.
+It is also common to assess rail vibration using the criteria in ISO 10137:2008 which considers a range of vibration curves (VC) applicable to assessment for different uses, for example VC 1.4 for residential uses at night, VC2 for daytime residential use and VC4 for commercial uses.
+This is consistent with the ASHRAE VC criteria used for assessment of sensitive equipment in the NVIA.

-The use of vibration curves can highlight the risk of individual train events exceeding given thresholds and is also a guide as to the likelihood of ground borne noise.
+The use of this form of assessment can highlight the risk of individual train events exceeding given thresholds and is also a guide as to the likelihood of ground borne noise.
 In contrast to VDV which considers overall vibration, this method identifies the frequency at which vibration is likely to be detected, noticeable or annoying, usually over the range 10-80Hz.

-We recommend that as part of the detailed assessment for each precinct that absolute vibration levels be assessed as well as forecast VDV.
+We recommend that as part of the detailed assessment for this precinct that absolute vibration levels be assessed as well as forecast VDV.